fajarihsan21/notes-app-back-end/README.md

 # notes-app-back-end

-I used Hapi, Nanoid, Nodemon, and Eslint
+Used Hapi, Nanoid, Nodemon, and Eslint